-The following tasks must be carried out if the vehicle is being put back into operation:
+When the vehicle is to be put back into operation:

 - Connect the clamp to the negative terminal of the vehicle battery.
 Activate the electronics of the power windows. - Check tyre pressure.

 - Fill up the washer fluid reservoir.

 - Check the engine oil level.

 - Check the coolant level.

 - Fit the number plate, if necessary.